yunks128/unity-sps-workflows/calrissian/README.md

 # Executing the Sounder SIPS Workflows via Calrissian
 This page explains how to execute the Sounder SIPS L1b CWL workflow within a Kubernetes cluster using the Calrissian tool.
-[https://github.com/Duke-GCB/calrissian] Calrissian is a CWL implementation for executing workflows onto a Kubernetes cluster, which runs every single step of a CWL workflow on a separate Kubernetes Pod.
+[Calrissian](https://github.com/Duke-GCB/calrissian) is a CWL implementation for executing workflows on a Kubernetes cluster, which runs every step of the CWL workflow on a separate Kubernetes Pod.

 ## Pre-requisites
 - Docker engine installed on private laptop, including running the associated local Kubernetes cluster.